 Section 1: Exploring Earth’s Surface

-Topography is the arrangement of both the natural and artificial physical features of a particular region.
-In other words, it is the shape of land.
-Words like flat, sloping, hilly, or mountainous might all be used to describe the topography of a particular area.
+Topography is the arrangement of a particular region’s natural and artificial physical features.
+In other words, it is the shape of the land.
+Words like flat, sloping, hilly, or mountainous might all describe the topography of a particular area.
 Topographic maps include an area’s elevation, relief, and landform.
-The topography of a particular area is often described by its elevation.
-Elevation refers to the height a point on Earth’s surface is above sea level.
+The topography of a specific area is often characterized by its elevation, which refers to the height at a point on Earth’s surface above sea level.
 The relief is the difference in elevation between the highest and lowest parts of an area.
-A landform is a feature of topography, such as a hill or a valley, formed by the processes that shape the earth’s surface.
-A landform region is a large area of land where the topography is made up of mostly one type of landform such as uplands, lowlands, or a basin.
+A landform is a topography feature, such as a hill or a valley, formed by the processes that shape the Earth’s surface.
+A landform region is a large area of land where the topography consists primarily of one type of landform, such as uplands, lowlands, or a basin.

-Landforms are the basic features of the earth, and they vary greatly in shape and size.
+Landforms are the basic features of the Earth, and they vary significantly in shape and size.
 There are three main types of landforms.
-The plains are landforms that are made up of nearly flat or gently rolling land with a low relief.
+First, the plains are landforms made of nearly flat or gently rolling land with low relief.
 A coastal plain is a plain that lies along a seacoast with low elevation and low relief.
-An interior plain is a plain that lies away from a coast with low relief and elevation that varies.
+Finally, an interior plain is a plain that lies away from a coast with low relief and elevation that varies.

-A mountain is a landform with high elevation and high relief, and it usually occurs as part of a mountain range.
-A mountain range is a group of mountains that are closely related in shape, structure, and age.
+A mountain is a landform with a high elevation and high relief, and it usually occurs as part of a mountain range.
+A mountain range is a group of closely related mountains in shape, structure, and age.
 A mountain system includes the different mountains in a region.
 For example, the Bitterroot Mountains are a mountain range in the Rocky Mountains.
 A mountain belt is a larger unit of mountain ranges and mountain systems in a long, connected chain.
-Finally, plateaus are a type of landform with a high elevation and a more or less level surface.
+Finally, plateaus are landforms with a high elevation and a more or less level surface.